Decoding Bloom: John Howard Parnell

 Bloom passes by the Trinity College Provost’s house behind its high, foreboding gates.
 Its architectural style doesn’t suit Bloom, and he doesn’t miss a chance to make a silly dad joke about the reverend Dr George Salmon, Trinity’s erstwhile provost.

 Dr Salmon is rightly remembered as an accomplished mathematician and theologian.
 In fact, Trinity thinks he’s so great that he has a statue inside the quadrangle that tourists frequently visit.
-James Joyce scholar Robert Adams lamented in his book Surface and Symbol that Dr Salmon is unfairly lampooned in Ulysses, with the reverend doctor’s extensive scholarly career is totally ignored in favor of a dumb joke about his name.
+James Joyce scholar Robert Adams lamented in his book Surface and Symbol that Dr Salmon is unfairly lampooned in Ulysses, with the reverend doctor’s extensive scholarly career totally ignored in favor of a dumb joke about his name.
 Furthermore, Adams stated, Salmon was reasonably liberal, while his successor, Anthony Traill, was far more worthy of the Artist’s ire and ridicule.

 Imagine my shock and surprise to learn that the reverend doctor’s fervently believed that women would only be admitted into Trinity over his dead body, which is precisely what happened in 1904.
 Salmon’s meat was potted on 22 January 1904, which was also when women were permitted to attend lectures for the first time on Trinity’s campus.
 It seems the universe called his bluff.
 In my opinion, Dr. Salmon seems well-suited to being immortalized in Ulysses as nothing more than a fancy dude with a silly name who lived in an ugly house.